-Analysis | The trend that helps explain why the economy is still in trouble -- and the recovery is uneven
+Analysis | The trend that helps explain why the economy is still in trouble — and the recovery is uneven

 Incomes are starting to noticeably decline, another red flag for consumer spending.

-On Thursday, the latest government report came out showing the U.S. economy rebounded 7.4 percent in the third quarter.
+On Thursday, the latest government report came out showing that the U.S. economy rebounded 7.4 percent in the third quarter.
 But the report also said disposable personal income fell by 4.4 percent, on the heels of a 10 percent rise in the second quarter, when the Cares Act pushed billions of dollars out to U.S. households.
 The drop in income was the “most important line,” tweeted William Spriggs, chief economist at the AFL-CIO.

 It was a reminder that many households don’t have as much money to spend as government aid has dropped, and there still aren’t nearly enough jobs for everyone who wants one.